[ Printer Friendly Version ] [ Report Abuse ]

 And here I was hoping he'd had a change of heart.

 "Bennett!
 Do you know what you're doing?"
-Potter yelled over the howl of the wind.
+Potter yelled over the whip of the wind around us.

-"Definitely-sort-of-not-really," I responded brightly, eyes catching sight of the entrance to the main hall.
-We were gaining speed and would be there in a few quick seconds.
-An idea was forming in my brain.
-"Do you trust me?"
+"Definitely-sort-of-not-really!"
+I responded brightly, eyes catching sight of the entrance to the main hall.
+We were gaining speed and would be there in a few quick seconds, and an idea was forming in my brain.
+It might just work and, besides, it was our only option.

 "What?"
-Potter yelled, the tips of his eyebrows notching upwards.
+Potter yelled, the tips of his eyebrows notching upwards in bewilderment.

 "DO YOU TRUST ME?"